Artisan vs Conversica: Key Differences Explained

 Engagement capabilities compared

-How each platform reaches prospects reveals their design priorities.
+How each platform reaches prospects reveals its design priorities.

 Artisan limits outreach to email and LinkedIn.
 No phone, no SMS, no direct mail.
 For teams running email-only outbound, this may be enough.
-But prospects who don't respond to email won't be reached through other channels.
+But prospects who do not respond to email will not be reached through other channels.

 Source: Artisan

-And through APIs and MCP, ZoomInfo's data and signals can feed any external engagement tool, including Artisan or Conversica.
+Through Enterprise API and ZoomInfo MCP, ZoomInfo's data and signals can feed any external engagement tool, including Artisan or Conversica.

-All three platforms require talking to sales to get a price.
+All three platforms require a sales conversation to get a price.

 Artisan's pricing is based on lead volume, not per-seat licensing.
 The company includes hands-on support and a dedicated account manager as standard.
 All purchases are non-refundable, and contracts auto-renew unless you give 30-day written notice.
 No free trial or free plan is advertised.

-Conversica operates on a subscription model billed by functionality tier, not per-seat.
+Conversica operates on a subscription model billed by functionality tier, not per seat.
+Per third-party reporting, plans start around $2,999 per month.
 All fees are non-refundable except in termination-for-cause scenarios, and contracts auto-renew unless you give 60-day written notice.
 Quantities purchased cannot be decreased mid-term.
 No self-serve free trial exists on the current website.

 The overlap between Artisan and Conversica is smaller than it appears.
 Their ideal customers look different.